 When comparing the differences between content marketing and SEO, many aspects become apparent.
 First of all, Search Engine Optimisation is far more technical than content marketing and places much more emphasis on your web design structure and behaviour.
 Content marketing then refers to how this information is used to gain more online exposure using your specific content.
-Aspects that you should focus on when discussing the two are also different.
+Aspects that you should focus on when thinking about both are also different.
 When optimising your website, you must make sure that your site has proper titles, a working Uniform Resource Locator (URL), loads reasonably fast, and has a user-friendly menu and pictures along with their correct tags.
 When looking at content marketing, you must then decide on what content is published, how to present your content and how you can promote this content to appeal to your target audience.
 However, despite the differences between the two, having both working together successfully should ultimately be your goal.

 Can Website Optimisation and Content Marketing Work Together?